-Whereby is a fully web-based tool that lives in your browser.
+Whereby is a fully web-based tool that lives in your web browser.
 It’s a solid video conferencing tool for companies and professionals who want to host easy and reliable video meetings.
-No apps or installations are needed, and no logins are required for guests.
+No apps or installations are necessary, and no logins are required for guests.

-What’s neat is that teams have personalized meeting rooms and you’ll get a single meeting link that you can use every time.
-Whereby is a reliable tool that’s used by companies like Shopify and Trello.
+What’s neat is that teams have personalized meeting rooms, and you’ll get a single meeting link you can use every time.
+Whereby is a reliable tool that companies like Shopify and Netflix use.

 - Beautiful, intuitive, and polished UI

 - Integrations with top tools like Trello, Slack, and Miro for whiteboard collaboration

 - No app installation required, and you can use the same meeting link every time